-Success tips when doing business in Abu Dhabi
+Success tips when doing business in Abu Dhabi in 2021

 - The week commences on Saturday and extends through Thursday, Friday being the day of rest.
 Government offices are closed on Thursdays and Fridays;

 - Formal or informal business meetings often do not run in the same way you may be used to.
 There may be others in the room who are friends and family and they may arrive during the business meeting, people may arrive late and go in and out of the room during the business meeting, people may come in and interrupt on other matters, mobile phones will be used constantly;

 - Your joint venture partner or shareholder must not merely be a nominee for the sake of meeting the rules of foreign company incorporation.
 You should choose a partner that actually brings a lot to the table, including local knowledge your business would need;

 - To optimize the success of your new business venture in the UAE, Healy Consultants recommends your firm i) complete a feasibility study ii) prepare a detailed business plan iii) communicate with the Abu Dhabi Chamber of Commerce iv) speak to your local UAE embassy and v) communicate with Healy Consultants Clients who successfully launched their business in Abu Dhabi;